bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ### Missing Tailwind Classes

 Tailwind only emits classes it finds while scanning source files.
-On the current development version (Tailwind 4) the scan root is the `source("../../../")` argument at the top of each package's `app.css`, which covers the package's `src/` directory, so a class used only in a file outside the package (a theme in `resources/themes`, another package) is not generated; a class built at runtime needs a `@source inline(...)` entry.
+On Bagisto 2.5 (Tailwind 4) the scan root is the `source("../../../")` argument at the top of each package's `app.css`, which covers the package's `src/` directory, so a class used only in a file outside the package (a theme in `resources/themes`, another package) is not generated; a class built at runtime needs a `@source inline(...)` entry.
 On Bagisto 2.4 (Tailwind 3) the equivalent is the `content` array in `tailwind.config.js` and the `safelist`.
 Icon classes are declared in `app.css` too, so an icon name that is not in the `@theme` block renders blank.

 ## Caching Issues